motleydev/at-stacked-chart/README.md

 _First, ensure you have the [Airtable CLI installed](https://www.npmjs.com/package/@airtable/blocks-cli)._

+1. _Setup_
-1. Create a new base with at least two columns of data with a many-to-one cardinality. ie. One Pet Owner has many Pets.
+   Create a new base with at least two columns of data with a many-to-one cardinality, i.e. one `Pet Owner` has many `Pets`.

    The data in this screenshot is as follows: